 A colonoscopy exam is used to detect any irregularities in the colon and rectum or investigate any symptoms or concerns of the patient.
-The exam also acts as a cancer screening; men above the age of 50 are typically recommended to receive a colonoscopy every 10 years.
+It may also allow various therapies in the colon.

 During a fecal transplant, a doctor transplants feces from a healthy donor into another person to restore the balance of bacteria in their gut.
 In most procedures, a doctor will transplant the donor feces to the recipient through a colonoscope, which is a small flexible tube that is inserted into the colon through the rectum.

-A fecal transplant from a healthy donor encourages the recipient’s body to grow healthful bacteria, which can cure some infections and reduce the severity of certain gut health conditions.
+A fecal transplant from a healthy donor encourages the recipient’s body to grow healthful bacteria, which can cure a dangerous intestinal infection (clostridium difficile).
 As your gut is home to millions of bacteria, an imbalance can cause symptoms like diarrhea and other intestinal problems.

-A polypectomy is a procedure in which polyps, abnormal tissue growths, are removed from the inside of the colon and large intestine.
-The surgery is noninvasive for the most part, and is typically performed during a colonoscopy.
+A polypectomy is a procedure in which polyps, abnormal tissue growths, are removed from the inside of the colon and large intestine during a colonoscopy.

-When left untreated, polyps in the large intestine can cause bleeding in the rectal area, abnormalities in bowel movements, and abdominal pain.
+When left untreated, polyps in the large intestine can occasionally cause blood loss, abnormalities in bowel movements, and abdominal pain.
 Polyps can also be precancerous and if left untreated, they can grow and develop into colon cancer.
 Performing a polypectomy can treat these symptoms and, in some cases, prevent colon cancer years later.

-Typically, biopsies are most helpful for detecting digestive cancers.
-However, a biopsy is useful for obtaining information from many other areas of concern other than just the surface of the skin.
+Typically, biopsies are most helpful for detecting abnormalities in the lining of the digestive tract.
+Areas of inflammation, infection, or even digestive cancers can be diagnosed with a biopsy.
 After conducting a biopsy, a problem can be easier to diagnose and an accurate treatment plan can be put into place going forward.